JonelGarcia29/Portfolio/README.md

 # 💻 Digital Portfolio
-A web-based portfolio showcasing myt skills and projects.
+A web-based portfolio showcasing my skills and projects.

 ![screenshot](Projects/Portfolio.png) <!-- Replace with your own screenshot path -->